dreamking60/d3-start-to-finish-leanpub/manuscript/18 More on D3 joins.md

   .join('g');
 ```

-The above is similar to the join code seen in previous sections but the array is joined to `<g>` elements instead of `<circle>` elements.
 We’ll name this join the **outer** join.
 This will create the following elements:

 ```html
 <g class="chart" transform="translate(50, 50)">